 In her new book, Heart Centered Pregnancy Journal, BFW co-owner Nikki Shaheed writes that “while it is important for modern birthing parents to have an understanding of birth and the maternal healthcare system before their baby’s arrival, it is also easier than ever to become so overwhelmed by all of the books, blogs, articles, films, and advice, that they have a mental shutdown.”
 Sometimes even basic decisions (“Should I eat an egg or oatmeal for breakfast?”) can feel daunting for today’s info-saturated parents-to-be.
-In the coming year, we’ll be sharing a Medical Perspectives series that will explore various medical and health related topics through the Birthing From Within lens.
+In the coming months, we’ll be sharing Medical Perspectives that will explore various medical and health related topics through the Birthing From Within lens.
 But before we move into specific medical issues, let’s explore the process of decision making itself.

 As a parent-to-be, how can you make decisions that you feel good about?
 How do you know what may be the best decisions for you and your baby?
 What do you do if you have to make a quick decision in labor, birth, or parenting without time to research or seek advice?
 When you do have time for research and asking around, how do you know which pieces of information to use and how to use them?
 And how is it that, given the same information, one person may feel good making one decision and another person may come up with an entirely different one?

 Often, the real-life choices facing you are not as cut-and-dried as they had seemed in theory.
 And sometimes, there is a feeling of uncertainty before, during, and after decisions.
 Did I get it right?
 Did I do the best I could?
 What if I had done something differently?
 Would a different decision or action have changed things for the better – or the worse?
 Sometimes, what you decide before birth turns out to be different from what is needed in birth.
 The one thing that you originally thought was a bad idea may turn out to be the very best idea in an unexpected moment.